-#include "16c73.h"
+#include "16f883.h"

-NOTE 1: When using a pragma statement or include file, remember to use this the beginning of the C program so that it is compiled first.
+NOTE 1: When using a pragma statement or include file, remember to use it in the beginning of the C program so that it is compiled first.
 However, some preprocessor statements like #define and #if may proceed the #include/#pragma statement.